 20 years ago I would never have bought clothes second-hand.
 As the eldest child, I was used to having new clothes.
 It was my sister who got the hand-me-downs.
 Nothing is a hand me down.
 Not any more.
 It is now a necessity.

 Thankfully I now see the bigger picture and I have left the mad mindlessness of throw-away consumerism.
 Cheap inferior clothing is produced by a market demand fuelled from cheap mindsets.
 Something that falls apart sooner and is difficult to dispose of will never be a bargain.

 There are women working in India for 65$ per month, working very long hours and not getting to see their families.
-Just for you to have cheap clothes that you will be throwing away in three months.
-Would it not be better to have a garment that lasted twice as long because there was time to improve the quality.
+Just for you to have cheap clothes you will throw away in three months.
+Would it not be better to have a garment that lasted twice as long because there was time to improve the quality?
 We could pay the industry more and labour costs could improve.
 Why does this not make any sense?
 It will not – until we address our greed by wanting more for our money.
 It is time to wake up and realise you are actually getting less by wanting more.

 Look after your clothes, maybe you will if you have paid more for them.
 If a button falls off or a zip breaks, learn to repair them.
 Re-dye faded clothes if possible.
 Don’t wash them for the sake of it.
 Hang and fold properly and follow the instructions on washing labels.

 Before you dump your clothes at a charity shop think carefully.
-Can you sell them online? what about giving them to friends.
+Can you sell them online? what about giving them to friends?
 Other ways you can easily recycle – for instance, can you turn that pair of jeans into a pair of shorts and give them a longer life.
 I have met people turning old clothes into new clothes by re-designing them.
 If you are good with a sewing machine, there is no excuse.
-What about making collages and producing art.
+What about making collages and producing art?
 Start a recycling club.